 Can a grandparent contribute to a parent-owned 529 plan?

-You should be sure to understand the gift-tax consequences of your contributions to the 529 plan.
-Whether you contribute to accounts owned by you, or to accounts owned by the parents or someone else, your contributions are a gift from you to the account beneficiary (and a generation-skipping transfer if the beneficiary is your grandchild).
-For large contributions (over $14,000) you may elect on a gift-tax form to treat up to $65,000 of the contribution as made over a five-year period.
-This election allows you to frontload more contributions into a 529 plan without exceeding the $14,000 annual gift exclusion.
+It's important to understand the potential gift-tax consequences of 529 plan contributions.
+Whether you contribute to 529 plan accounts owned by you, or to accounts owned by the parents or someone else, your contributions are a gift from you to the account beneficiary.
+A generation-skipping transfer tax may be due if the beneficiary is your grandchild.

 Find your 529 plan - Select your state below

 Did you know that residents are not limited to investing in their own state's plan?
 Another state may offer a plan that performs better and has lower fees.
 Select your state below to see your state's plan and other options.

 Learn about 529 plans

 World's Simplest College Calculator